-Impact and Mitigation Measure upon the protected perimeter of any protected tree, incorporate special measures to allow the roots to breathe and obtain water and nutrients.
+Impact and Mitigation Measure Applicability to the Project upon the protected perimeter of any protected tree, incorporate special measures to allow the roots to breathe and obtain water and nutrients.
 Minimize any excavation, cutting, filing, or compaction of the existing ground surface within the protected perimeter.
 Require that no change in existing ground level occur from the base of any protected tree at any time.
-Require that no burning or use of equipment with an open flame occur near or within the protected perimeter of any protected tree.
-Require that no storage or dumping of oil, gas, chemicals, or other substances that may be harmful to trees occur from the base of any protected trees, or any other location on the site from which such substances might enter the protected perimeter.
+Require that no burning or use of equipment with an open flame occur near or within the protected perimeter of any protected tree. f) Require that no storage or dumping of oil, gas, chemicals, or other substances that may be harmful to trees occur from the base of any protected trees, or any other location on the site from which such substances might enter the protected perimeter.
 Require that no heavy construction equipment or construction materials be operated or stored within a distance from the base of any protected trees.
-Require that wires, ropes, or other devices not be attached to any g) Thoroughly spray the leaves of protected trees with water periodically during construction to prevent buildup of dust and other pollution that would inhibit leaf transpiration, as directed by the certified arborist.
+Require that wires, ropes, or other devices not be attached to any protected tree, except as needed for support of the tree.
+Require that no sign, other than a tag showing the botanical classification, be attached (م to any protected tree. g) Thoroughly spray the leaves of protected trees with water periodically during construction to prevent buildup of dust and other pollution that would inhibit leaf transpiration, as directed by the certified arborist. h) If any damage to a protected tree should occur , during or as a result of work on the site, the appropriate local agency will be immediately notified of such damage.

-to any protected tree.

-protected tree, except as needed for support of the tree.
-Require that no sign, other than a tag showing the botanical classification, be attached

-- h) If any damage to a protected tree should occur during or as a result of work on the site, the appropriate local agency will be immediately notified of such damage.
 If, such tree cannot be preserved in a healthy state, as determined by the certified arborist, require replacement of any tree removed with another tree or trees on the same site deemed adequate by the local agency to compensate for the loss of the tree that is removed.
 Remove all debris created as a result of any tree removal work from the property within two weeks of debris creation, and such debris shall be properly disposed of in accordance with all applicable laws, ordinances, and regulations.
-Design projects to avoid conflicts with local policies and ordinances protecting biological resources. - i) Where avoidance is determined to be infeasible, sufficient conservation measures to fulfill the requirements of the applicable policy or ordinance shall be developed, such as to support issuance of
+Design projects to avoid conflicts with local policies and ordinances protecting biological resources. i) Where avoidance is determined to be infeasible, sufficient conservation measures to fulfill the requirements of the applicable policy or ordinance shall be developed, such as to support issuance of